FIWARE/tutorials.Edge-Computing/README.md

 -   triggering the submitted fog function when its input data are available
 -   deciding how many instances are to be created according to the defined granularity
--   deciding where to deploy the created instances or processings flows
+-   deciding where to deploy the created instances or processing flows

 ### Register the Task Operators